WebOrigami/docs/src/content/framework/tutorial.md

   <figcaption>Countries with integer keys</figcaption>
   <figcaption>Countries with abbreviation keys</figcaption>
 </div>

+In the original `countries` definition, you could get the name of Australia with `countries/0/name`.
+With the mapped keys, you can get the name of Australia with `countriesByAbbreviation/AU/name`.

 <span class="tutorialStep"></span> **Try it:** In `site.vfiles`, define a new top-level virtual folder called `teamByName` that maps the keys of `teamData.yaml` to the team member's names.